smolijar/gitwiki-thesis/src/analysis/persona.md

 Reviewer Rump is not a developer and just checks for readability, typos, etc.
 He is making subtle changes in the manual.
-Rump knows the LML syntax, but prefers and easy to use tool with rendered result to read the texts in their final form.
+Rump knows the LML syntax, but prefers an easy to use tool with rendered result to read the texts in their final form.
-He knows of VCS and very basic principles, but do not use it often.
+He knows of VCS and its basic principles, but does not use it often.

 Publisher with name Pump makes no changes to the pages and just downloads the repository to their workstation and produces desired outputs using a set of maintained scripts.